DragMaid/obsidian-notes/notes/JCU courses/CP1402 - Network Fundamentals/OSI Module.md

 	1. [[2024-09-23_Media access control (MAC)]] -> flow control and [[Multiplexing]] -> acts like IP locally (distinction is that MAC verify device's physical address while IP for for device's network connection)
 	2. [[Logical link control (LLC)]] -> flow / error control over physical medium and identifies line protocols
 + Protocols at these layers are programmed into firmware of [[NIC]] and other hardware
-+ Type of network hardware-> determine DLL layer protocol used
++ Type of network hardware -> determine DLL layer protocol used
 ![[Pasted image 20240918141952.png]]

 # Network layer